TomaDumitrescu/SpotifyClone/README.md

 statistics on user listening activity, making song recommendations, monetization for artist products in function of the user type, more complex page navigation, running ads, notification systems for subscribers.
-The solution uses the solution skeleton.
+The program uses the solution skeleton.

 ## Implementation details
 For performing different statistics for a specific user, the listens will be